helleborus22/pandas-challenge/README.md

 % passing math (the percentage of students who passed math),
 % passing reading (the percentage of students who passed reading),
 % overall passing (the percentage of students who passed math AND reading).*
-- Created a DataFrame that highlights the top-5 performing schools based on overall performance and including the following metrics:
+- created a DataFrame that highlights the top-5 performing schools based on overall performance and including the following metrics:
 *School type,
 Total students,
 Total school budget,